kawtheressammahmoud/Ruby-on-rails-full-stack-test/README.md

  - please find the task for the Ruby Backend Position:

-   - Given the algorithm attached, how can we refactor the code to conform to DRY and SOLID principles.
+   - Given the algorithm attached `pricing_algorithm.rb`, how can we refactor the code to conform to DRY and SOLID principles.

    - Upon completion, you can push your solution to github